Get started with Ramp Procurement agents

 - Pull request data — Reference fields from the procurement request itself (amount, vendor, department, etc.).

-Policy fields let you define structured output fields that appear in the generated report.
-When you create or edit a policy, you'll see a Policy fields link showing the count of configured fields (e.g., "3 fields").
-These fields define what specific data points the policy will produce in its report — for example, text summaries for different review areas or single-select fields for risk ratings.
-Policy fields help ensure consistent, structured output across all policy runs, making it easier for downstream reviewers to quickly find the information they need.
+Agent fields let you define structured output fields that appear in the generated report.
+When you create or edit an agent, you'll see an Agent fields link showing the count of configured fields (e.g., "3 fields").
+These fields define what specific data points the agent will produce in its report — for example, text summaries for different review areas or single-select fields for risk ratings.
+Agent fields help ensure consistent, structured output across all agent runs, making it easier for downstream reviewers to quickly find the information they need.

-Instead of writing every instruction manually, you can use Ask Ramp to help refine and enhance your policy through a natural-language chat experience.
+Instead of writing every instruction manually, you can use Ask Ramp to help refine and enhance your agent through a natural-language chat experience.

-- Open an existing policy (or create a new one).
+- Open an existing agent (or create a new one).

 - In the Ask Ramp chat panel on the right side of the editor, describe what you want to add or change in plain language.
 For example: